 The Smoking Research Lab is located in the University at Buffalo’s psychology department, within the clinical psychology program.
 The lab is led by Dr. Stephen Tiffany, full professor and psychology department chair.

 The lab is dedicated to understanding processes involved in the development and maintenance of substance use disorders.
 Current and past research projects have investigated the role of craving in substance dependence, effects of drug availability on craving and drug-seeking, smoking topography in low-level smokers, and development of ecological assessments of cigarette smoking.
-Although our lab members primarily study addictive processes in smokers, Dr. Tiffany and his students are broadly interested in the applications and implications of their findings to substance use disorders, broadly defined, and have conducted research on several drugs of abuse (e.g., alcohol, electronic cigarettes, tobacco cigarettes).
+Dr. Tiffany and his students are interested in the applications and implications of their findings to substance use disorders, broadly defined, and have conducted research on several drugs of abuse (e.g., alcohol, electronic cigarettes, tobacco cigarettes).